Journalism MJ

 Number Required: 2

 From Whom: Letters of recommendation should be obtained from college/university faculty members, professional supervisors or others familiar with the applicant’s academic and professional competence.
-At least one letter should be from an academic reference.
+At least one letter should be from an academic reference unless the applicant has been out of school and working professionally for an extended period of time.

 Bachelor's Degree in Discipline/Related Discipline: A baccalaureate degree is required for admission.
 Applicants with undergraduate degrees in fields other than journalism and communication are welcome provided they can demonstrate sufficient interest in and proficiency with journalistic communication and practice.